aaronfay/aaronfay-blog/articles/on-learning-and-development-aka-developer-rot.md

 the reality of the entire evolution of my software career.

 ## The real problem
-"What problem does <insert new thing here> solve that I can do in <insert my language/framework here>?"
+*"What problem does &lt;insert new thing here&gt; solve that I can do in &lt;insert my language/framework here&gt;?"*

+**The problem of time.**

-**Time.** If you spend (to pick a number) 20 hours to build a project using your current tools, and the new tool promises to cut your time in half, you have 10 hours now to learn that new tool.
+If you spend (to pick a number) 20 hours to build a project using your current tools, and the new tool promises to cut your time in half, you have 10 hours now to learn that new tool.
 The gain beyond that becomes several-
 fold: